akhyear/house_price_prediction/logs/bi-num-num-scatterplot.md

 df['2ndFlrSF_log'] = df['2ndFlrSF'].apply(lambda x: np.log1p(x) if x > 0 else 0)
 ```
 - Option 2: Keep original as-is .
 The 56% zeros is actually meaningful, most houses are single-story.
 Tree-based models (Random Forest, XGBoost, LightGBM) handle this naturally

+# BsmtFinSF1 - SalePrice
+- Visual finding: Percantage of zero 31.93, The total value is 1168.
+- Decision / Action: Not gonna do anything.
+Random forest will handle it